google/loaner/README.md

 *   An enterprise G Suite domain
 *   A Google App Engine (GAE) application
-*   A Chrome App that runs on each ChromeOS device
+*   A Chrome App that runs on each Chrome OS device

 ## Current release: [Alpha (v0.5a)](https://github.com/google/loaner/tree/Alpha-(0.5))